dkylewillis/vector/README.md

 vector-core create-collection legal_docs --vector-size 1536

 # Use Web Interface for document upload and processing
-vector-web  # Upload documents via web interface
+python vector_web.py  # Start web interface and upload documents
+# OR: vector-web  # If package is installed

 # Use Agent CLI for intelligent operations
 vector-agent ask "zoning requirements" --chunks-collection legal_docs